 Give yourself room to fail.
 Failure is a gift.
 It’s your ally.

-In this season — in which you are less famous than you will one day be — be grateful for the opportunity to fail without a million people watching you.
-Take advantage of it.
-Try things that you wouldn’t dare do if you had a stadium full of fans.
+In this season, in which you are less famous than you may be someday, be grateful for the opportunity to fail without millions tune in.

 3. Stop beating yourself up